paupufruitshakes/assignment1_csv/Assignment1_documentation.md

 ----------------------

 1. Print assignment_1 data using command prompt as:
-	-Default
-	-CSV
+	1. Default
+	2. CSV
-	-HTML Tables
+	3. HTML Tables
-	-JSON files
+	4.JSON files

 2. Print assignment1 data line by line using command prompt as:
-	-Default
-	-CSV
+	1. Default
+	2. CSV
-	-HTML Tables
+	3. HTML Tables
-	-JSON files
+	4. JSON files

 3. Creating new list from assignment1 data using functions:
-	-Create functions, which return all data from each column -Create a list of all returned values from functions -Duplicate list and change the headings from Rank, State, BTUs to (a, b, c) -Return (print) the list.
+	1. Create functions, which return all data from each column
+	2. Create a list of all returned values from functions
+	3. Duplicate list and change the headings from Rank, State, BTUs to (a, b, c)
+	4. Return (print) the list.